Use webhooks to be notified automatically and in real-time about events in your Avangate account.

 - Avangate sends order notifications to the endpoints you defined when shoppers acquire products/services from your online store.
 Avangate packages the payment information and sends it using secure (HTTPS) POST, according to your IPN settings.

 - Avangate sends the IPN parameters according to your setup from IPN Settings.To include additional information in the notifications, enable new parameters in the IPN settings page.
 Learn more about IPN parameters here.

 - Avangate uses a HMAC_MD5 signature to validate the HTTPS POST.
 Calculate the signature using data sent and your Avangate account’s secret key, following the instructions included in this article.

 - Your custom IPN listener scripts consume the notifications and process the info received.

 - Configure your IPN listeners to output a read receipt confirmation in the listener page after receiving a valid IPN message.
-This article includes guidance on how to generate the confirmation.
+Guidance on how to generate the confirmation can be found here.

 - In the absence of a confirmation from one of your IPN listeners, Avangate continues to send notifications to that endpoint, according to the failure retry process, until you provide a valid response.

 - In the eventuality that Avangate fails to send IPNs or doesn’t receive a confirmation from your IPN listener, it displays an error in your Control Panel, on the Dashboard.